 Interior design courses online – Anne’s powerful story If you have ever fancied learning more about interior design and/or setting up your own business, I think you will love this inspirational interview from Anne who along with her partner Rachael offers online interior design courses.
 She has an interesting life story and some great tips on making business...

-Social Media Management Business – Sara’s story Today’s business woman interview is with Sara Tomaszewska who is the Director of Little Media Agency Ltd. She tells us about moving from Poland to the UK and of setting up a company offering social media management solutions to small businesses.
+Social Media Management Business – Sara’s story Today’s business woman interview is with Sara Tomaszewska who is the Director of Little Media Agency Ltd. She tells us about moving from Poland to the UK and of setting up a company offering social media management solutions to small business.
 Tell us a little about your childhood and teenager...